-I took up the Analysis Studentship position for 2020/21 from October 2020, working at the University of Manchester on a project named Epistemic Redress.
+I am currently the Analysis Studentship Fellow for 2020/21.
 My previous PhD work was generously funded by a doctoral studentship award from The University of Manchester and a final year doctoral studentship from the Society for Applied Philosophy.

 Prior to my PhD, I read PPE (Philosophy, Politics, and Economics) at the University of Oxford, graduating in 2015, and I studied the MLitt in Philosophy at the University of St Andrews, awarded with Distinction in 2016.

-Even more prior, I had a career as a programme director and strategy consultant, working primarily in banking and retail.
+Even more prior, I had a career as a programme director and strategy consultant, working primarily in the banking and retail industries.

 Alongside my research and teaching, I am the Administrator for The Mind Association; the Editorial Assistant for the journal Global Justice: Theory, Practice, Rhetoric; and a MAP (Minorities and Philosophy) UK mentor.
 I also regularly speak at schools, colleges and other access events on my research and was previously a Manchester Access Programme tutor.
 Please feel free to contact me in respect of any of these roles.